eedeebee/tt-simple-db-fun/README.md

 ============

 This toy depends on Python 2.7.
 It was tested on Python 2.7.6 on OS X 10.10.1 (Yosemite).
+It probably runs fine on other versions of Python and other versions of unix/linux.

 Running the server